ericdunbar/ics2o9_wiki/Explore-Task-(AP).md

 Please refer to the document for additional information, particularly the “Guidelines Section” that contains things you must, may or may not do.

-Some of these responses will be used for your ICS 2O written summative assignment.
+Some of these responses will be used for your ICS 2O written culminating assignment.